Texas man executed for 2001 killing of 5-year-old girl abducted from a store

 Renteria was accused of patrolling the store for about 40 minutes before zeroing in on the 5-year-old girl.
 Grainy surveillance video showed her following Renteria out of the store.

-The execution was one of two carried out Thursday in the U.S. In Alabama, Casey McWhorter received a lethal injection Thursday evening for fatally shooting a man during a 1993 robbery.
+The execution was one of two carried out Thursday in the United States.
+In Alabama, inmate Casey McWhorter received a lethal injection Thursday evening for fatally shooting a man during a 1993 robbery.

-Renteria had long claimed that members of a gang called Barrio Azteca, including a person going by the nickname “Flaco,” forced him to take the girl by making threats to his family — and that it was the gang members who killed her.
+Renteria had long claimed that members of a gang called Barrio Azteca, including a person using the nickname “Flaco,” forced him to take the girl by making threats to his family — and that it was the gang members who killed her.

 The claims by Renteria’s lawyers were based on witness statements released by El Paso police in 2018 and 2020 in which a woman told investigators that her ex-husband, a Barrio Azteca member, was involved in the death of a girl who had gone missing from a Walmart.